Three-nation tourism fair to be organised

 The Secretariat has assigned the Pacific Asia Travel Association (PATA) Nepal to coordinate the tourism fair.

-Suraj Vaidya, national coordinator of the Visit Nepal Year 2020, addressing a press conference held on Wednesday, said that the event will be effective to bring two million tourists in the year, also, it will give positive message about Nepal.
+Suraj Vaidya, national coordinator of the Visit Nepal Year 2020, addressing a press conference held on Wednesday, said that the event will be effective to bring two million tourists in the year, also, it will give positive message about Nepal to foreigners.

 “The two countries are our neighbours and we have expected to meet our target with the tourists visiting from these countries”, said Vaidya.

-He sought for positive role of the media sector to success the Visit Nepal Year.
+He sought for the positive role of the media sector to success of the Visit Nepal Year.